shamayoga/www-shamayoga/everything-yoga/yoga-workshops/index.md

       soothe the mind.
 A detailed approach to a number of classical asanas and deep relaxations techniques.
 Cost &pound;15 .&nbsp;</p>
     Price:
+  - workshopDate: Sunday 1st  September
+    workshopTime: 1 - 2pm
+    Title: Yoga Teacher Training Taster workshop
+    Venue: 'Power of yoga studio , Greenhill .'
+    Presenter: Steve Avian
+    Description_html: >-
+      <p>Get a feel for the 1 year, world recognised 200-hour Yoga
+      Alliance-certificated course, now in its&rsquo; 12th year.</p><p>Sample a
+      free yoga class</p><p>Meet prospective students and those already booked</p><p>Get an overview of course topics and workshops</p><p>Engage in a question and answer session</p><p>Pick up a calendar and registration form</p><p>Take the opportunity to register for the course on the day</p>
+    Price: Free Event
   - workshopDate: Saturday 5th October
     workshopTime: 2 to 4.30pm
     Title: Flowing Forms and Yoga Dances